Find your lost or stolen Fi phone

-If your Project Fi phone goes missing, here are some steps you can take:
+If your Google Fi phone goes missing, here are some steps you can take:

 - Try to locate your phone and remotely lock or erase it using Android Device Manager on a web browser or another Android device.

 - Put your Fi service on hold so no one can use your phone for calls, text, or data.

 - Change your Google Account password so no one can access things like your email and other services linked to your Google Account.

 You can always call a Google Fi expert at 1-844-TALK2Fi.
 We're ready to help.
 If you didn't buy your phone from Google Fi or the Google store, check with your phone's manufacturer for details.Step 1: Try to locate your phone with Android Device Manager

 - Follow these steps to find your phone using Android Device Manager.

 - Next, remotely lock, erase, or ring your phone.
 You can also display your contact info on your lock screen.